pip-services/pip-services-docs/content/en/toolkit/recipes/nats/_index.md

 ![figure 1](./figure1.png)

-Thus, proving that the message was correctly received by the NATS server.5
+Thus, proving that the message was correctly received by the NATS server.

 ### Wrapping up